Geometric quantum discord of an arbitrary two-qudit state: the exact value and general upper bounds: Introduction

 However, to our knowledge, for a general two-qudit state of an arbitrary dimension, the explicit exact analytical value of the geometric quantum discord has not been reported in the literature -- only its lower bounds \cite{Ran.Par:12, Luo.Fu:10, Has.Lar.Joa:12, Bag.Dey.Osa:19, Gir.Ade:11}.

+Geometric quantum discord is a useful concept with applications to quantum state discrimination \cite{Xiong.etal:23}, decoherence \cite{Aar.Lo.Ade:13, Hua.Qiu:16, Zhu.Hu.Li.etal:22, Xio.Bai.etal:23}, quantum phase estimation, quantum teleportation and remote state preparation protocols, see \cite{Hu.Hu.etal:18} and references therein.
+For certain states and certain quantum channels, geometric quantum discord has been shown \cite{Hu.Fan:12,Dao.Ahl:12,Mon.Pau.etal:13} to be more resilient than entanglement in dissipative environments, making it a more robust measure for quantifying quantum correlations in decoherence scenarios.
+Recent studies suggest that geometric quantum discord is also a valuable quantification of quantum correlations in high-energy physics \cite{Wang.Li.etal:23} and quantum gravity \cite{Ban.Bas.etal:23, Fan.Wen.etal:24} contexts.

-In the present paper, for an arbitrary two-qudit state $\rho$ on $\mathcal{H}_{d_{1}}\otimes\mathcal{H}_{d_{2}},$ pure or mixed, we find in the explicit form the exact analytical value of its geometric quantum discord (\ref{vedral}).
-This new rigorously proved general result indicates that the lower bound found in \cite{Ran.Par:12} is attained on each two-qudit state and includes only as particular cases the exact results for a general two-qubit state \cite{Dak.Ved.Bru:10}, a general qubit-qudit state \cite{Ran.Par:12} and some special families of two-qudit states \cite{Ran.Par:12,Luo.Fu:10}.
-It also allows us to find the new general upper bounds on the geometric quantum discord of an arbitrary two-qudit state in terms of its Hilbert space characteristics and in case of a pure two-qudit state -- via its concurrence.
+In the present paper, for an arbitrary two-qudit state $\rho$ on $\mathcal{H} _{d_{1}}\otimes\mathcal{H}_{d_{2}},$ pure or mixed, we find in the explicit form the exact analytical value of its geometric quantum discord (\ref {vedral}).
+This new rigorously proved general result indicates that the lower bound on the geometric quantum discord found in \cite{Ran.Par:12} constitutes its exact value for each two-qudit state and includes only as particular cases the exact results for: (i) general two-qubit \cite{Dak.Ved.Bru:10} and qubit-qudit states \cite {Ran.Par:12}; (ii) an arbitrary pure two-qudit state \cite{Luo.Fu:12}; (iii) some special families of two-qudit states \cite {Ran.Par:12,Luo.Fu:10}.
+It also allows us to find the new general upper bounds on the geometric quantum discord of an arbitrary two-qudit state in terms of its Hilbert space characteristics.

 The paper is organized as follows.
 In Section 2, we introduce the main issues of the general Bloch vectors formalism \cite{Lou.Kul:21} for a finite-dimensional quantum system on which we build up the calculations in this paper.
 In Section 3, we find in the explicit analytical form the exact value of the geometric quantum discord for an arbitrary two-qudit state.
 In Section 4, this new result allows us to find new general upper and lower bounds on the geometric quantum discord in a general two-qudit case.
-In Section 5, we discuss the main results of this paper.
+In Section 5, we discuss the main results of this paper and their importance for the in practical tasks involving two-qudit quantum systems.